 Is there a penalty for the late filing of dormant accounts?

 Yes.
 It does not matter whether you are filing regular company accounts or dormant accounts – Companies House will impose a penalty for late filing.
-The total depends on how late your accounts are delivered.
+The total starts at £150 and increases depending on how late your accounts are delivered.

 Thanks for reading!